rossgk2/techblogs/A tour of PowerQuery's M language.md

 ### `let ... in ...` Vs. `select ... from ...`

 In my opinion, the `let ... in ...` syntax doesn't really make much sense.
-I think the M language would make much more sense if there were no `let` nor `in`And every script simply returned the value of its last line.
+I think the M language would make much more sense if there were no `let` nor `in` and every script simply returned the value of its last line.

 It seems to me that`let ... in ...` is supposed to evoke connotations with SQL's `select ... from ...`.
 Comparisons between `let ... in ...` and `select ... from ...` quickly break down, though: